-Detailed modelling using ADMS version 3.1 has been undertaken at six locations where large amounts of domestic fuel burning is common.
-The modelling (corrected for bias) predicts that at all locations modelled exceedences of the SO_2 objectives are unlikely.
+Detailed modelling using ADMS version 3.1 has been undertaken at five locations where large amounts of domestic fuel burning is common.
+The modelling (corrected for bias) predicts that in all five grids modelled exceedences of the SO_2 objectives are unlikely.